misternoe/cheatbox/D-BRAKE/README.txt

 Let me know how you're enjoying this on Twitter or here on GitHub.
 Constructive feedback is always welcome.
 Give me a follow on Twitter @noe_perez_ to keep up with other projects like this and new Cheatbox Project designs for the Snackbox Micro, Hit Box, and other all-button controllers.

 https://github.com/misternoe/cheatbox

+/////////////
+SHOUTOUTS
+/////////////

+@junkfoodarcades for making great products supporting the modding community

+@NoGoodCitizen for spreading the gospel of the Cheatbox_Project to the FGC

+Robear512 (@236Robear) for their dedication to bringing a Qanba Gravity D-BRAKE